64°

 He did lots of that.

-The U.S. Navy Blue Angels fly above downtown Annapolis during a show on May 24, 2023, as seen from the top of the State House.
+The U.S. Navy Blue Angels fly past the Naval Academy Chapel dome on May 24, 2023, as seen from the top of the State House.
 The show is part of a series of events during the Naval Academy’s Commissioning Week, all leading up to the graduation ceremony on Friday morning.
-(Ulysses Muñoz/The Baltimore Banner)

 He also offered this advice.
 If you’re watching with a friend, take a photo of them snapping a photo as the jets scream past.
 If you’re with a crowd, photos of the reactions might make for pictures that are just as interesting, especially if you find someone who has never seen this kind of show before.